Sam’s Club vs. Costco: How To Choose the Best Membership Option for You

 Walton opened the first Sam’s Club in Midwest City, Oklahoma, and from there, the warehouse store has grown to almost 600 locations across the United States and Puerto Rico.
 Sam’s Club has expanded internationally as well, to countries such as Brazil, China and Mexico.
 Stores average around 136,000 square feet.

-A basic Sam’s Club membership costs $45 per year, and new members who sign up online by Jan.
-31, 2022, will receive a $45 Sam’s Club gift card as a thank you.
-The Plus membership is $100 annually and gives members perks such as cash rewards on qualifying purchases, free shipping and early shopping hours.
-Through Jan.
-31, new Plus members will receive $50 off their first $100 in-club purchase.
+A basic Sam’s Club membership costs $45 per year.
+The Plus membership is $100 annually and gives members perks such as cash rewards on qualifying purchases, free shipping and pharmacy savings.

 Members pay $60 per year for Costco’s Gold Star basic plan.
 The $120 Executive Membership offers cash back rewards among its benefits.